Summary

 Key features:

-• Sub-graphs — agents can invoke other agents as nested workflows.
+- Sub-graphs, which allow agents to invoke other agents as nested workflows.

 Best for: Complex, production-grade agent workflows that require fine-grained control over the execution flow, error handling, and state management.

-CrewAI takes a different approach.
-Instead of modeling workflows as graphs, it uses a role-playing metaphor.
-You define a “crew” of agents, each with a specific role (Researcher, Writer, Analyst, Reviewer), a backstory, and a set of tools.
-You then define “tasks” that need to be accomplished and assign them to agents.
-The framework handles coordination, delegation, and communication between agents automatically.
+CrewAI adopts a different approach.
+Rather than modelling workflows as graphs, it uses a role-playing metaphor.
+A developer defines a “crew” of agents, each with a specific role such as Researcher, Writer, Analyst, or Reviewer, a backstory, and a set of tools.
+Tasks are then defined and assigned to agents, and the framework handles coordination, delegation, and inter-agent communication automatically.

 Key features:

-Best for: Multi-agent workflows where you want to quickly prototype a team of specialized agents without writing low-level orchestration code.
+Best for: Multi-agent workflows in which a team of specialised agents needs to be prototyped quickly without low-level orchestration code.

-AutoGen, developed by Microsoft Research, pioneered the concept of multi-agent conversations.
-In AutoGen, agents communicate by sending messages to each other, much like participants in a group chat.
+AutoGen, developed by Microsoft Research, introduced the concept of multi-agent conversations.
+In AutoGen, agents communicate by exchanging messages, in a manner comparable to participants in a group chat.
 The framework handles turn-taking, message routing, and conversation management.

-AutoGen went through a major rewrite in late 2024 (AutoGen 0.4), moving to an event-driven, asynchronous architecture.
-The new version is more modular, more performant, and better suited for production workloads.
+AutoGen underwent a major rewrite in late 2024 (AutoGen 0.4) and moved to an event-driven, asynchronous architecture.
+The current version is more modular, more performant, and better suited for production workloads.

 Key features:

-Best for: Research-oriented projects, code generation workflows, and scenarios where agents need to have extended back-and-forth conversations to solve problems collaboratively.
+Best for: Research-oriented projects, code generation workflows, and scenarios in which agents must engage in extended dialogue to solve problems collaboratively.

-In early 2025, OpenAI released the Agents SDK (formerly known as the Swarm framework).
-It takes a deliberately minimalist approach — the entire core is just a few hundred lines of code.
-The SDK introduces two key primitives:
+In early 2025, OpenAI released the Agents SDK, formerly known as the Swarm framework.
+It adopts a deliberately minimalist design; the entire core consists of only a few hundred lines of code.
+The SDK introduces two principal primitives:

-• Handoffs: The mechanism by which one agent transfers control to another agent.
-This is the key innovation — it makes multi-agent orchestration as simple as defining which agents can hand off to which other agents.
+- Handoffs: the mechanism by which one agent transfers control to another.
+This is the central design innovation, as it reduces multi-agent orchestration to the specification of which agents may hand off to which other agents.

 Key features: